 The two challenging vintages of 2004 and 2005 can in some respect be regarded as a touchstone, because heavy rainfalls at the end of the vegetation period and, above all, during the harvest, were the nightmare of every winemaker.
-But the biodynamically-run vineyards were already resistant and robust enough to remain healthy all by themselves, without any chemical protection against fungus infections.
+But the biodynamically-run vineyards were already resistant and robust enough to remain healthy, without any chemical protection against fungus infections.
 This experience ultimately convinced Niki Moser to convert the entire estate to biodynamics, which he did in 2005, initially with advice from Dr Andrew Lorand who Fred Loimer had suggested Niki contact.

 Apart from basic biodynamic preparations like horn manure (500) and horn silica (501), two different types of compost are made for each terroir: horse (from the family stable), cow and sheep manure is used in Rohrendorf (Kremstal), while a mix of cow (steppe cattle) and horse manure is used in Apetlon (Neusiedlersee).
 There are two copper dynamisers of 150-litres and 200-litres.
 Plant-based sprays such as fennel oil extracts, various teas made from regional herbs like stinging nettle, common horsetail, dandelion, yarrow, sage, and others are applied as prevention and remedy against fungi.
 Sulphur and copper are also used as plant protectants.

-Biodynamic certification | 2008 First vintage with full Demeter Biodynamic certification for both estates.
-2018 Still Demeter certified.
+Biodynamic certification: 2008 First vintage with full Demeter Biodynamic certification for both estates.
+2021 Still Demeter certified.

-Winery, winemaking | The grapes are harvested by hand, and are brought to the cellar of the Atrium House in Rohrendorf in Kremstal (the company has only one winery).
+Winery, winemaking: The grapes are harvested by hand, and are brought to the cellar of the Atrium House in Rohrendorf in Kremstal (the company has only one winery).
 The house was built by Lenz Moser III to look like an antique Roman house, complete with an atrium.
 It forms a covered courtyard covered with potted plants.

 Wines from Rohrendorf, Kremstal

-Blauburgunder, Gebling | Pinot noir.
+Blauburgunder, Gebling: Pinot noir.

-Chardonnay, Schnabel | The Chardonnay vines have now been grafted to Gruner Veltliner, see below.
+Chardonnay, Schnabel: The Chardonnay vines have now been grafted to Gruner Veltliner, see below.
 The Chardonnay was oaked, and fermented in Ybbstaler barrels.

-Grüner Veltliner, Gebling | Said to be spicy, peppery.
+Grüner Veltliner, Gebling: Said to be spicy, peppery.
 2016 DAC Reserve Crushed, destemmed, pressed.
 Wild ferment in stainless steels.
 8 months on fine lees in tank.
 13 per cent alcohol.
 1.5 g/l residual sugar.
 4.4 g/l total acidity.
 2016 Wild ferment.
 A little CO2.
 Clear, salty fruit at VINCE 2018.

 Grüner Veltliner, Minimal: 2016 Picked late from two sites.
 13.5% alcohol.
 Left on full lees in 300 litre barrels for one year.
 Racked of gross lees.
 Hand bottled off fine lees.
 No added sulfites.
-Very good at the Demeter Austria tasting, Vienna 26th February 2018.
+Very good at (Demeter Austria tasting 2018).

-Grüner Veltliner, Schnabel |The Gruner Veltliner vines were grafted onto existing Chardonnay which had been planted in 1989.
+Grüner Veltliner, Schnabel: The Gruner Veltliner vines were grafted onto existing Chardonnay which had been planted in 1989.
 The work was performed by a team of French experts via T-budding (93% of the vines grew on).
 2005 Minimal The first Veltliner harvest here.
 ‘Minimal’ was made without any added sulfur dioxide.

-Grüner Veltliner, Sepp
+Grüner Veltliner, Sepp:

-Grüner Veltliner, Von Den Terrassen | 2011 25,000 bottles.
+Grüner Veltliner, Von Den Terrassen, Kremstal: 100% Grüner Veltliner.
+The grapes are biodynamically produced, and come mainly from the Wolfsgraben vineyard (‘canyon of the wolves’), with it’s south-exposed terraces and cool micro-climate.
+The grapes were harvested in late September, de-stemmed, crushed and pressed after 3 to 4 hours of skin contact then fermented in stainless steel. | 2011 25,000 bottles.
 Hand picked.
 Pneumatic press.
 Steel.
 Wild yeast.
 Fermented at 20-22ºC as any cooler ‘and you end up with candied aromas which I want to avoid.
 You want to get the light, bone dry white whites with the typical spice from Kremstal.
-This wine can age 8-10 years,’ Niki Moser told me at Millésime Bio January 2012 (the wine tasted very elegant, mineral).
+This wine can age 8-10 years,’ Niki Moser told me at Millésime Bio January 2012 (the wine was very elegant, mineral). | 2019 12.5%.

-Riesling Von Den Terrassen
+Riesling Von Den Terrassen:

-Sauvignon Blanc, Schnabel
+Sauvignon Blanc, Schnabel:

-Sauvignon Blanc, Süss, Ohne Sanctus | Niki Moser:”When we began harvesting the Sauvignon on November 18th, we didn’t expect a gradation in the range of a Beerenauslese (25.5° KMW/127°Oe).
+Sauvignon Blanc, Süss, Ohne Sanctus: Niki Moser:”When we began harvesting the Sauvignon on November 18th, we didn’t expect a gradation in the range of a Beerenauslese (25.5° KMW/127°Oe).
 Therefore, we hadn’t informed the cellar inspector to confirm the “Prädikat”, that is, to give his stamp of approval.
 The wine is now sold as a sweet quality wine.”

-Sauvignon Blanc, von den Terrassen, Kremstal | This was originally called ‘Atrium’ but in June 2005 Miguel Torres from Spain said he had registered the word “Atrium“ in 1997.
+Sauvignon Blanc, von den Terrassen, Kremstal: This was originally called ‘Atrium’ but in June 2005 Miguel Torres from Spain said he had registered the word “Atrium“ in 1997.
 So from 2005 this Sauvignon has been re-named after the terraced vineyards directly behind the family house – a house that Niki’s grandfather had built in the Roman Atrium style.
 Therefore the wine had been named “Atriumweingarten”, or “Atrium“, since 1991.

 Wines from Apetlon, Neusiedlersee

-Banfalu Red | 50% Blauer Zweigelt, 25% Merlot, 15% Cabernet Sauvignon, 10% Cabernet Franc.
+Banfalu Red: 50% Blauer Zweigelt, 25% Merlot, 15% Cabernet Sauvignon, 10% Cabernet Franc.

-Weissburgunder | Pinot Blanc.
+Weissburgunder Trockenbeerenauslese: Pinot Blanc.

-Zweigelt Grosse Reserve | Old vine Zweigelt.
+Zweigelt Grosse Reserve: Old vine Zweigelt.

 Weingut Sepp Moser

-Untere Wienerstrasse 1, A-3495 Rohrendorf, Austria
+A-3495 Rohrendorf, Austria

 VINCE 2018 wine show in Budapest 05th April, ‘Biodynamic Pioneers’ masterclass by Monty Waldin.